-Staub bowls come in a range of different colours.
-All the Staub colours blend in seamlessly with all your other Staub cast iron collection and also your kitchen decor.
+Staub bowls come in a range of different colors.
+All the Staub colors blend in seamlessly with all your Staub cast iron cookware.
 The different sizes of the bowls also stack perfectly, making them easy to store.

 - Safe in the oven and can withstand temperatures of up to 572º F.

-- Safe for use in the microwave, broiler, oven or freezer.
+- Safe to use in the microwave, broiler, oven, and freezer.

-- A polished surface that does not scratch easily.
+- The polished surface does not scratch easily.